-The approximately 26-hectare (64-acre) marina enhancement project area is comprised of the existing Niagara Parks Marina; the shoreline approximately 330 metres north and 400 metres south of the marina; and the open space land west of the Niagara River Parkway
+The approximately 26-hectare (64-acre) marina waterfront development area is comprised of the existing Niagara Parks Marina; the shoreline approximately 330 metres north and 400 metres south of the marina; and the open space land west of the Niagara River Parkway

 The current marina operation is a fenced and gated zone generally confined to a pier (approximately 100 metres) and the shoreline of adjacent bays.
 The fenced-in area includes approximately 1.4 hectares (3.5 acres) in land area and 1 hectare (2.5 acres) in water area.

 The two bays in which the docks are located are approximately equal in area and located directly north and south of the pier in what are assumed to be remnants of the large shipyard construction slips.
 The docks are accessible from the pier and the shoreline.

 The public parking zone is located between the fenced area and the parkway and is approximately .6 hectare (1.5 acre) in size.
 In total functional area, the current marina facility is approximately 3.1 hectares (7.7 acres).
 The marina is currently serviced by a private septic system and connected to municipal water service.